clarin-eric/clarin-sp-aagregator-golang/README.md

 # Configuration

 ## Shibboleth Service Provider
 Follow the guidelines provided [here](https://github.com/ufal/clarin-sp-aaggregator#shibboleth2xml).
+Bottom line is to add `exportLocation` and `exportACL` attributes to your applications `session` definition in `shibboleth2.xml`.
+See [NativeSPSessions](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPSessions) for more information.

 Use `sessionHook="/aa-statistics"` instead of `sessionHook="/php/aa-statistics.php"`.